j-richey/ounce-of-rust-design-doc/source/requirements/user-stories.rst

 API design can be subjective.
 However, providing an idiomatic Rust API is important to fulfilling the :ref:`ref-learn-about-rust-objective` objective.
-Therefore, obtaining the onions of an experienced Rust programmer helps ensure the resulting design is reasonable and idiomatic.
+Therefore, obtaining the opinions of an experienced Rust programmer helps ensure the resulting design is reasonable and idiomatic.